stijn-dejongh/lovecraft_public_domain/manuscript/case_of_dexter_ward.md

 from his son, and said that Mrs. Ward in her Atlantic City retirement had had no better word.
 So at length the doctor resolved to act; and despite a curious sensation inspired by old legends of Joseph Curwen, and by more recent revelations and warnings from Charles Ward, set boldly out for the bungalow on the bluff above the river.

 Willett had visited the spot before through sheer curiosity, though of course never entering the house or proclaiming his presence; hence knew exactly the route to take.
 Driving out Broad Street one early afternoon toward the end of February in his small motor, he thought oddly of the grim party which had taken that selfsame road a hundred and fifty-seven years before on a terrible errand which none might ever comprehend.

 The ride through the city's decaying fringe was short, and trim Edgewood and sleepy Pawtuxet presently spread out ahead.
 Willett turned to the right down Lockwood Street and drove his car as far along that rural road as he could, then alighted and walked north to where the bluff towered above the lovely bends of the river and the sweep of misty downlands beyond.
 Houses were still few here, and there was no mistaking the isolated bungalow with its concrete garage on a high point of land at his left.
 Stepping briskly up the neglected gravel walk he rapped at the door with a firm hand, and spoke without a tremor to the evil Portuguese mulatto who opened it to the width of a crack.

 He must, he said, see Charles Ward at once on vitally important business.
 No excuse would be accepted, and a repulse would mean only a full report of the matter to the elder Ward.
 The mulatto still hesitated, and pushed against the door when Willett attempted to open it;
 but the doctor merely raised his voice and renewed his demands.
-Then there came from the dark interior a husky whisper which somehow chilled the hearer through and through though he did not know why he feared it.
-"Let him in, Tony, " it said, "we may as well talk now as ever. " But disturbing as was the whisper, the greater fear was that which immediately followed.
+Then there came from the dark interior a husky whisper which somehow chilled the hearer through and through though he did not know why he feared it. _"Let him in, Tony"_, it said, _"we may as well talk now as ever."_ But disturbing as was the whisper, the greater fear was that which immediately followed.
 The floor creaked and the speaker hove in sight--and the owner of those strange and resonant tones was seen to be no other than Charles Dexter Ward.

 The minuteness with which Dr. Willett recalled and recorded his conversation of that afternoon is due to the importance he assigns to this particular period.
 For at last he concedes a vital change in Charles Dexter Ward's mentality, and believes that the youth now spoke from a brain hopelessly alien to the brain whose growth he had watched for six and twenty